Multiple Time Frame Analysis

 Use 2:

-We will be able to read the “smaller” timeframes to see when that pullback is about to reverse.
+We can read the “smaller” timeframes to see when that pullback will reverse.

 HOW TO USE MULTIPLE TIME FRAME ANALYSIS? multi time frame analysis in trading